This website is best viewed in a browser that supports web standards.

 |Office||Lamkin Activity Center 216|

-Dorrel, however, is no stranger to Bearcat football, or success.
-He has been the offensive coordinator at Northwest, helping lead the Bearcats to an unprecedented five consecutive NCAA Division II championship appearances and their third national title in 2009.
-In Dorrel’s seven seasons with the Bearcats, they have an 87-14 record and added five MIAA Championships.
+Prior to being named head coach, Dorrel was no stranger to Bearcat football or the expectations.
+He was the offensive coordinator at Northwest from 2007 to 2010, helping the Bearcats to an unprecedented five consecutive NCAA Division II Championship appearances and their third national title in 2009.
+In Dorrel’s seven seasons with the Bearcats since returning in 2005, they have an 87-14 record and added five MIAA Championships.

 Dorrel’s offensive unit averaged 42 points and 474 yards per game, ranking in the top 10 nationally in four major offensive categories.
 The Bearcats were second in scoring, sixth in total offense, third in pass efficiency and eighth in passing.